Tutorial: Set up CI/CD for a Service Fabric application by using Azure Pipelines

-This tutorial is part four of a series and describes how to set up continuous integration and deployment for an Azure Service Fabric application using Azure Pipelines.
-An existing Service Fabric application is needed, the application created in Build a .NET application is used as an example.
+This tutorial is part four in a series.
+It shows you how to set up continuous integration and continuous deployment (CI/CD) for an Azure Service Fabric application by using Azure Pipelines.
+To complete the tutorial, you must have an existing Service Fabric application.
+This tutorial uses the application that is described in part one of the tutorial series.

 • Add source control to your project